monicalima/hello-world/README.md

 # hello-world
 Quick tutorial teaches GitHub essentials like repositories, branches, commits, and pull requests.

-Per the steps listed at [GitHub Hello World Tutorial](https://docs.github.com/en/get-started/quickstart/hello-world), you will:
+Per the steps listed at [GitHub Hello World Tutorial] page (https://docs.github.com/en/get-started/quickstart/hello-world), you will:
 - Create and use a repository
 - Start and manage a new branch
 - Make changes to a file and push them to GitHub as commits